2025–26 Binghamton Bearcats men's basketball team

-The 2025–26 Binghamton Bearcats men's basketball team represents Binghamton University during the 2025–26 NCAA Division I men's basketball season.
-The Bearcats, led by fifth-year head coach Levell Sanders, play their home games on Dr. Bai Lee Court in the Binghamton University Events Center in Vestal, New York as members of the America East Conference.
+The 2025–26 Binghamton Bearcats men's basketball team represented Binghamton University during the 2025–26 NCAA Division I men's basketball season.
+The Bearcats, led by fifth-year head coach Levell Sanders, played their home games on Dr. Bai Lee Court in the Binghamton University Events Center in Vestal, New York as members of the America East Conference.

+The Bearcats finished ninth (last) in the America East Conference standings with a record of 4–12 and were the lone team in the conference not to qualify for the 2026 America East men's basketball tournament, thus eliminating them from making the NCAA Division I men's basketball tournament.

 Previous season

 The Bearcats finished the 2024–25 season 15–17, 7–9 in America East play, to finish in fifth place.
 They were defeated by Albany in the quarterfinals of the America East tournament.

+Preseason

+On October 20, 2025, the America East Conference released their preseason polls.
+Binghamton was picked to finish fifth in the conference.